SRGSSR/srgmediaplayer-apple/README.md

 ## Demo project

-To test what the library is capable of, try running the associated demo by building and running the associated target.
+To test what the library is capable of, run the associated demo.

 ## Migration from versions 1.x